abstrask/techblog/content/posts/no-mouse-wifi-after-reboot-ubuntu.md

 ## Salvation!

-Before beginning to reinstall, I came across a fellow Ubuntu user, also using TPM-backed full-disk encryption, that [seems to have encountered the same issue](https://discourse.ubuntu.com/t/no-networking-after-some-upgrade-on-24-04-2-on-a-framework-16-late-2024-setup-with-secure-boot-the-tpm-for-fde/58387) around the same day.
+Before beginning to reinstall, I came across a fellow Ubuntu user, also using TPM-backed full-disk encryption (FDE), who [seems to have encountered the same issue](https://discourse.ubuntu.com/t/no-networking-after-some-upgrade-on-24-04-2-on-a-framework-16-late-2024-setup-with-secure-boot-the-tpm-for-fde/58387) around the same day.

 The solution seems simple - just run: